joshmaglione/hypigu/md_files/docs/lattices.md

 - the lattice of flats for the given hyperplane arrangement.

-Unless the poset and labels have been computed before, they should not be given as this function computes the intersection poset of a hyperplane arrangement faster than the default in SageMath.
+Unless the poset and labels have been computed before, they should not be given as this function may compute the intersection poset of a hyperplane arrangement faster than the default in SageMath.

 ### Attributes